aatran14/puffy/README.md

 - the machine M satisfies a property P, in which case we exhaustive trace the actions on every state,
 - or that program P satisfies a specification S in which all inputs meeting the preconditions and the outputs meet the postcondtitions.

-There are a lot of parallels between this.
-Verification will look different in many forms, but it is fundmentally about safety.
-There are more, but safety is the property of interest.
+There are a lot of parallels to be drawn and verification will look different in many forms, but it is fundmentally about safety.
+Safety is usually the property of interest.
+It answers the generic question: <i>What do I know about the system and what promises can I make?
+What promises can I <u>not</u> make?</i> Which leaves the remaining ingenuity (by gaussian elimination): <i>What do I think this system is capable of doing?
+And what should it be capable of doing?</i>

+So if you build systems reliably by construction, you can isolate the linear combos like this: {<s>what you know</s>, <s>what you don't know</s>, <b>what you think</b>}.
+This is what we mean by distinguish.

-In literature, you might see this called Hoare Logic: {P}C{Q}, meaning to each syntax element of a language, you can prescribe the triple: {P}, the given set of precoditions, after executing compute C, and Q, the set of postconditions which ideally holds.
+In literature, you might see this called Hoare Logic: {P}C{Q}, meaning to each syntax element of a language, you can prescribe the triple: {P}, the given set of precoditions, and after executing compute C, hold the postconditions Q.

-When exercising Creusot, this looks like #[requires] and #[ensures].
+In Creusot, this looks like #[requires] and #[ensures].

-In verification, this is called `weakest precondition calculus`, which Dijkstra worked on.
-It's similar to model checking recursively from accept states, you can check backwards from postconditions #[ensures(...)] = Q. We call this technique the weakest proondition transformer and in literature, you will see it notated as wp(C, Q).
+In verification, this often takes the form of `weakest precondition calculus`, which Dijkstra worked on.
+It's similar to model-checking where you can compute recursively from accept states.
+What you can do is check backwards from postconditions #[ensures(...)] which is Q. We call this technique the weakest proondition transformer and in literature, you will see it notated as wp(C, Q).
 It will give the the weakest precondition where executing C gurantees Q.

 As a corollary, I will use this investigation to take some field notes of what I think about Creusot/Rust.